 Join us at Toronto’s historic Heliconian Hall to celebrate the life of the mysterious and magnetic spiritual leader Dr. Leonard P. Silver.
 The festivities promise to be an enchanting experience; a sung-through, psychedelic dissolution into the transcendental power of music.

-Dr. Silver: A Celebration of Life is our inaugural co-production with Outside the March, Canada’s leaders in immersive theatre, by created by two of the most exciting and innovative artists in Canadian musical theatre, Anika Johnson and Britta Johnson.
+Dr. Silver: A Celebration of Life was our inaugural co-production with Outside the March, Canada’s leaders in immersive theatre, created by two of the most exciting and innovative artists in Canadian musical theatre, Anika Johnson and Britta Johnson.

 “★★★/ 4 – An experiential marvel.”

 Dr. Silver is a part of The Crescendo Series, a three-year commitment by The Musical Stage Company to produce the work of Britta Johnson and her collaborators.

 A Musical Stage Company and Outside the March Experience.

 Anika Johnson & Britta Johnson

 choreographer & assistant director